wallarm/gotestwaf/README.md

 You can also run NGINX‑based ModSecurity using OWASP Core Rule Set and GoTestWAF evaluating ModSecurity by using the `make` utility as follows (executed commands are defined in the Makefile located in the repository root):

-1. Clone this repository and go to the local folder:
+1. Clone this repository, go to the local folder, and run the following commands:

     ```
     git clone https://github.com/wallarm/gotestwaf.git